 Level 4 – contamination within HVAC system

 First, ascertain whether mould could have infested surfaces/areas that are less visible.
 If an infestation of mould is left untreated or treated incorrectly, the scale of the problem will dramatically increase.
 Only deal with mould of level 1 or 2 as described above.
 Another vital consideration is the cause/source of the mould.
-If the excess moisture is brought about by water that potentially contains sewage or other contamination DO NOT TREAT IT YOURSELF, hire a professional mould remediation company.
+If the excess moisture is brought about by water that potentially contains sewage or other contamination DO NOT TREAT IT YOURSELF, hire a professional mould remediation company to get rid of mould and hazardous water safely and effectively.

 Step by Step Guide to Removing Level 1 or 2 Mould